FAC-11/AllAboutMe/README.md

 - [ ] Answer the questionnaire
 - [ ] Send answers to questions
 - [ ] Edit answers once saved
-- [ ] See my progress within the questionnaire
+- [ ] See my progress within the questionnaire via a progress bar
+- [ ] See completed/incomplete sections on screen
 - [ ] Access the app offline
 - [ ] Be able to use the form on mobile and desktop
 - [ ] See ideas to difficult questions